NuclearPhoenixx/SCP-Perception/README.md

 # SCP - Perception

 Cancelled "game", more like prototype, that I had a bunch of fun working on in mid 2019.
+Basically a more enhanced version of my [Godot - 2D Horror Demo](https://github.com/NuclearPhoenixx/Godot-Horror-Demo-2D)

 I had no real story or gameplay concept (no vision), but I essentially wanted to experiment with how a horror game like SCP Containment breach could work in a 2D top-down game.
 I also had no fu**ing clue what I was doing since I had next to no prior experience in Godot or any other game engine whatsoever.